Mikej81/f5xcs-vsphere-terraform/README.md

 > **_Standalone or 3 Node Cluster:_** Within the terraform variables look for the cluster_size variable, setting this to 1 will create a standalone instance, while setting it to 3 will deploy a 3 node cluster.

-> **_REQUIRED:_** We need to set our variables, you can change the variables.tf file directly, create and override.tf or use tfvars, whichever method you are comfortable with.
+> **_Variables:_** We need to set our variables, you can change the variables.tf file directly, create and override.tf or use tfvars, whichever method you are comfortable with.
 In this document we will cover variables.tf and override.tf.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements